-Firms across the construction industry are bracing themselves for further cost pressures after reporting a rise in raw material prices despite growth across the industry during 2016 Q4.
+Firms across the construction industry are bracing themselves for further cost pressures after reporting a rise in raw material prices despite growth across the industry during 2021 Q1.

 Brian Berry, Chief Executive of the Federation of Master Builders said:

 “Rising material prices and growing skills shortages dampened growth among construction SMEs in the final three months of last year.
-The optimism that we saw from small construction firms during most of 2016 has now dropped off because of growing concerns about rising costs.
-The pledge from the Government that it will focus on finding ways to boost smaller scale house builders is, therefore, timely as it’s an area that is ripe for growth and could help counteract the risk of stagnation within the SME part of the construction industry.”
+The optimism that we saw from small construction firms during most of 2021 has now dropped off because of growing concerns about rising costs.
+The pledge from the Government that it will focus on finding ways to boost smaller scale house builders is therefore timely as it’s an area that is ripe for growth and could help counteract the risk of stagnation within the SME part of the construction industry.”